 When a student returns to school after an absence, s/he should bring a completed Absence Excuse Note form (see annex), note or the parent/guardian may email the Attendance Officer within five (5) days.

-The Elementary School Attendance Officer can be reached at attendance@meridian-dc.org; the Middle School Attendance Officer can be reached at MSattendance@meridian-dc.org.
+The Elementary School Attendance Officer can be reached at attendance@meridian-dc.org.
 You may call the school to inform us that your child will be absent; however, this call WILL NOT excuse the absence and is for our information only.
 The email/note should include the date(s) of the absence, parent name and best contact (phone number or email address), student name, the valid reason for the absence, and any required documentation.
 An original doctor's certificate should be provided for medical appointments scheduled during the school day and for absences due to illness totaling three or more consecutive days.
 If no documentation is submitted to the Attendance Officer, the absence will be considered unexcused.
 Reporting the absence does not automatically excuse the absence; excuse notes are subject to monitoring and verification.